SEND Policy and Information Report

 How do we identify and assess children who may have a Special Educational Need at Whitstable Junior School?

-At Whitstable Junior School we monitor the progress of all children six times a year to review their academic progress.
+At Whitstable Junior School we monitor the progress of all children three times a year to review their academic progress.
 We also use a range of assessments with all the children at various, age-related stages.
 These may include: Junior Language Link (a speech and language programme), Making Numbers Matter diagnostic assessment, Sandwell Numeracy assessment, MALT (maths number age) assessments, decoding reading age assessments, comprehension reading age assessments, Spelling Age assessments, QCA assessments and end-of key stage SATs.

 Where progress is not sufficient, even if special educational need has not been identified, we may put in place interventions to enable the child to catch up.
 Examples of extra support are; in-class and small group literacy and numeracy interventions, phonics support, reading interventions, fine and gross motor skills development, speech and language programmes.